 “I joined Identity’s Board of Directors because I am passionate about Identity’s work supporting and empowering Montgomery County youth to build our county’s future!”

-ESOL and Bilingual Programs, Montgomery County Public Schools
+Division of Family and Community Engagement, Montgomery County Public Schools

 Teresa Wright has worked in Montgomery County Public Schools since 1979, where she pioneered staff cultural awareness training and initiated programs to increase the involvement of Latino parents in the school system.
 She has been a Parent Resource Teacher in MCPS’s Division of ESOL and Bilingual Programs since 1995.
 Teresa has been working tirelessly to ensure that immigrant families and their children in the Gaithersburg and Watkins Mill clusters have an opportunity to achieve success.
 Her work extends well beyond school-related issues.
 She is a member of the County Executive’s Latin American Advisory Group and was a founding member of the County’s Hispanic Alliance.
 She also served on the Montgomery County Latino Youth Collaborative, and worked with Family Services to open the Teen Mom Center in Gaithersburg.
 Born in Mexico City, she earned an undergraduate degree from the Normal Superior School of Guadalajara and a master’s degree from the University of Illinois at Urbana.
 Teresa has been honored with countless awards, among them Identity’s Teresa Wright Award for excellence in service to Latino youth, which was created in her honor in 2011.